wemrysi/quasar/README.md

 quasar_metastore
 quasar_marklogic_xml
 quasar_marklogic_json
-quasar_couchbase
 ```

 Knowing which backend datastores are supported you can create and configure docker containers using `setupContainers`.
 For example
-if you wanted to run integration tests with mongo, marklogic, and couchbase you would use:
+if you wanted to run integration tests with mongo and marklogic you would use:

 ```
-./setupContainers -u quasar_metastore,quasar_mongodb_3_4,quasar_marklogic_xml,quasar_couchbase
+./setupContainers -u quasar_metastore,quasar_mongodb_3_4,quasar_marklogic_xml
 ```

 Note: `quasar_metastore` is always needed to run integration tests.